Shear-free perfect fluids with a barotropic equation of state in general relativity: an update and a new formalism: Complexification

 \section{Complexification}

-It is no exaggeration to say that the equations in \cite{VdB-Radu2016} look rather complicated.
-In order to bring some structure into them, one first notices that the appearance of the equations begs for the introduction of new complex variables, making the transformation properties under basic rotations in the 2-plane orthogonal to the vorticity explicit.
+It is no exaggeration to say that the equations in \cite{VdB-Radu2016} look quite complicated.
+In order to bring some structure into these, one first notices that the appearance of the equations begs for the introduction of complex variables, making the transformation properties under basic rotations in the 2-plane orthogonal to the vorticity explicit.
 Therefore, as a first step, I introduce a complex acceleration variable $\u$ and a differential operator $\d$ by

 Guided by the transformation properties of the variable pairs $(\Q_1,\R_2)$, $(\Q_2,\R_1)$, $(\Q_3, N_{11}-N_{22}), (\E_{13},\E_{23}), (\E_0, 2 \E_{12})$ of \cite{VdB-Radu2016} I also define new quantities $\kappa,\tau,\pi,\rho,\Eone,\Etwo$ (complex ) and $\nu,\Ethree$ (real) by